Frequently Asked Questions

 - Check the News section of this website for updates on blood related cancers.

-- Go to our Clinical Trials section for information on how new treatment options are developed and how to find out about current clinical trial options for your disease.
+- Go to our Clinical Trials webpage for information on how new treatment options are developed and how to find out about current clinical trial options for your disease.

-- Periodically ask members of your health care team for research updates on your disease and how they might or might not currently apply to the management of your disease.
-Do not hesitate to ask all members of the health care team including your family doctor.
-The hematologist/oncologist is often the best-informed person in the health care team regarding research advances.
+- Periodically ask members of your healthcare team for research updates on your disease and how they might or might not currently apply to the management of your disease.
+Do not hesitate to ask all members of the health care team, including your family doctor.

 "LLS Services and Support"